 The schedule to complete the SEIS is as follows:

-- Summer/Fall 2012 – Conduct resource analyses and write supplemental materials
+- 2012-13 – Conduct resource analyses and write supplemental materials

-- Fall 2012 - Publish Draft SEIS, initiate 45-day public comment period and hold public comment meetings
+- Spring/Summer 2014 - Publish Draft SEIS, initiate 45-day public comment period and hold public comment meetings

 Will the BLM conduct public scoping for the SEIS?

 Public scoping is not required by the National Environmental Policy Act (NEPA) for the